 As AC shore power continues the inverter's green LED flashes once every 8 seconds (slow flash) to indicate the third and final stage of charging.
 The batteries are held at the float voltage as long as AC is present at the inverter's input.
 Float charging reduces battery gassing, minimizes watering requirements (for flooded batteries), and ensures that the batteries are maintained at optimum capacity.

 The inverter monitors the AC Shore Power, the batteries, and itself.
-Whenever a condition occurs that is outside the normal operating parameters, the inverter will take the necessary steps to protect your appliances, batteries, or itself from damage.
-Whenever the battery voltage reaches a low level, the inverter will initiate Low Battery Cut-Off (LBCO), which automatically shuts the inverter down, along with all connected loads, to protect the batteries from overdischarge damage.
-The inverter's LED turns OFF to indicate the fault condition.
-As the inverter is charging, it constantly monitors the batteries.
-If the battery voltage level becomes too high, it automatically turns off the battery charger to protect the batteries from damage.
-The inverter's LED turns OFF to indicate the fault condition.
-Beier I Werl Charger
+Whenever condition occurs that is outside the normal operating parameters, the inverter will take the necessary steps to appliances, protect your batteries. or itself from damage.
+Whenever the battery voltage reaches a low level, the inverter will initiate